 SEVIS Fee (I-901 Fee)

 The Student Exchange Visitor Information System (SEVIS) is the Department of Homeland Security (DHS) database.
-ISSS produces immigration eligibility documents (I-20 and DS-2019) and maintains records with regard to F and J visa holders on SEVIS.
-Although full use of SEVIS was mandated by August 1, 2003, DHS began to collect the SEVIS fee on September 1, 2004.
-The fee is paid directly to DHS and is being assessed to cover their SEVIS operational costs.
+ISSS produces immigration eligibility documents (I-20 and DS-2019) and maintains records with regard to F and J visa holders in SEVIS.
+The SEVIS I-901 fee is paid directly to DHS and is being assessed to cover their SEVIS operational costs.

-In certain circumstances, a current student or scholar (whose initial I-20 or DS-2019 form was issued prior to September 1, 2004) will be required to pay the fee.
-The fee will be assessed if the student or scholar applies for a change of status, reinstatement, change of category (J-1 only) or after absences from the U.S. for more than five consecutive months (except those on an approved study abroad program or approved research abroad).
+If a student or scholar later is issued a document with a new SEVIS ID due to an application for a change of status, reinstatement, change of category (J-1 only) or after absences from the U.S. for more than five consecutive months (except those on an approved study abroad program or approved research abroad), the SEVIS fee would need to be paid again.

 When To Pay The Fee